varun-s22/taste-tracker/README.md

 # taste tracker

-A Restraunt Dashboard website, built primarly using React and TypeScript.
+A Restraunt Dashboard website, built primarly using React with TypeScript.

-This is only the client-side, and has no server/back-end supporting it.
+This is only client-side, and has no server/back-end supporting it.
 All the data(to be sent/saved in sessions are stored in cookies)

 ## Build